No matter what kinds of investments you are looking for, there is a chance that you can find the right unit trust for you at HSBC.

 If you have not applied for online banking, you can also register online and get the fund subscription discount.

 You might also be interested in

 Monthly Investment Plan (MIP) Fund

 Provide greater flexibility and better access to market updates while letting you use funds flexibly to achieve goals sustainably.

-Take control of your wealth management with i-Invest: a fast and secure UT trading platform in the palm of your hand.
+Take control of your wealth management with i-Invest: a fast and secure Unit Trusts trading platform in the palm of your hand.